 The crusaders had achieved the impossible, more than once.
 But now they faced the impossible task of protecting their newly reclaimed lands from enemies on all sides.
 No doubt, the newly formed Latin states were vulnerable.
 Physically distant from Rome and spread thin, the new territories needed a way of protecting themselves and maintaining the land.

-Next post: The Knights Templar, the real story.
+Next post: The Knights Templar.

 All Bible references are taken from biblegateway.com, from the NASB version, unless otherwise stated.

 Barker, E. 1923.
 The Crusades.
 Oxford University Press, London, pp 23.